jasontbradshaw/lumber-calculator/README.md

 ## License

-Copyright © 2014 FIXME
+Copyright © 2015 Jason T. Bradshaw

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.